usebb/v1.0-resources/modifications/mymessenger/README.markdown

 A private message system for 0.2.

 **Note:** this mod was made for UseBB 0.2.
-Today, it is not only unusable but redundant as well, leaving nothing more than a curiosity.
+It is unusable with recent versions, leaving nothing more than a curiosity.

 Original description: